 We know shockingly little about the early life of Ferdinand Magellan.
 We don’t even know for sure in which year he was born; historians have generally settled upon the suspiciously round number of 1480, but the real date might just as easily be a few years later or earlier.
 According to a will which Magellan prepared before leaving his homeland on his first big maritime adventure in 1505, his infant self came into the world in the tiny inland village of Sabrosa, well up in the highlands of northern Portugal.
 If this is correct, however, he must have left the village where he was born at a young age: a claim filed by a relative shortly after his death states that he lived as a child in the Portuguese harbor town of Porto.

-The family we call “Magellan” came to Portugal in the eleventh century, beginning with a knight from Burgundy named De Magalhais, who did stellar service in a Christian Crusade against the Muslims who occupied most of the Iberian Peninsula at that time.
-His reward for his service from his duke and his pope was a small fiefdom not far from Porto, at the very northwestern tip of Portugal.
+It is a testament to the priorities of Magellan’s era that we know far more about his genealogy than we do of the child himself.
+The family that would become known as “Magellan” came to Portugal from Burgundy in the eleventh century, beginning with a knight named De Magalhais, who did stellar service in a Christian Crusade against the Muslims who occupied most of the Iberian Peninsula at that time.
+His reward for his service from his duke and his pope was a small fiefdom not far from Porto.
 The record goes dark after that for a good long while, but picks up again around the turn of the fifteenth century with Ferdinand Magellan’s great-grandfather.
 The line as we find it then was not among the premier houses of Europe by any means — it was numbered amongst the fifth of the six accepted grades of Portuguese nobility — but it was stolidly respectable, so much so that its members were sometimes able to marry a rung or two above their station.
-Ferdinand’s paternal grandmother, for example, came from the more elevated de Sousa line of Portuguese nobility, and Ferdinand’s older brother Diogo commemorated that union by taking “de Sousa” rather than the less august “Magellan” as his surname.
+Ferdinand’s paternal grandmother, for example, came from the more elevated de Sousa line of Portuguese nobility, and Ferdinand’s older brother Diogo commemorated that fact by taking “de Sousa” rather than the less august “Magellan” as his surname.
 Ferdinand himself was the third and last child of his parents; in addition to his brother Diogo de Sousa, he had an older sister named Isabel Magellan, about whom we know even less than we do of her brothers.

 But we do know that the children’s father served at some point as sheriff of the port of Aveiro, some distance south of Porto.
-We don’t know, on the other hand, whether this was before or after the family lived in Porto, or for that matter whether they ever moved to Aveiro at all, given that the job of sheriff was a largely ceremonial position, generally bestowed upon someone who had done the crown of Portugal a good turn in one way or another.
+We don’t know, on the other hand, whether this was before or after the family lived in Porto, or for that matter whether they ever moved to Aveiro at all, given that the job of sheriff was a largely ceremonial position, generally bestowed upon someone who had done the crown a good turn in one way or another.
 It thus appears that King John II of Portugal knew Magellan’s father personally and thought highly of him, even to the extent of feeling that he owed him something, although we have no idea why or what.
 Further evidence of some debt of gratitude is provided by the fact that both Diogo and Ferdinand were invited to Lisbon to become pages in the king’s court when they reached the age of fourteen or so.
-Such an honor was not usually bestowed upon provincial junior nobility such as them.
+Such an honor was not normally bestowed upon provincial junior nobility such as them.

 And make no mistake, this was a fine privilege indeed.
-Their duties were light, leaving plenty of time for a first-rate education in languages, mathematics, and orthodox Christian theology, along with the fencing and riding that every lusty young nobleman worth his salt was expected to master.
+Their duties were light, leaving plenty of time for a first-rate education in languages, mathematics, and orthodox Christian theology, along with the fencing and riding that every young nobleman was expected to master.
 This was, as we’ve seen, a time of enormous excitement in the capital, with Portuguese ships embarking yearly on groundbreaking voyages of exploration.
 It’s hard not to imagine the young Ferdinand watching from the parapets as the vessels sailed away and returned again, laden to the gunwales with the spices and ivory of exotic foreign lands.

 He would certainly not have been alone in feeling the call of the sea.
 Exploration had become Portugal’s national obsession, with every young man at court dreaming of becoming the next Vasco da Gama.
-He and his brother likely studied the arts of sail and compass, capstan and astrolabe no more nor less enthusiastically than their peers.
+Ferdinand and his brother likely studied the arts of sail and compass, capstan and astrolabe no more nor less enthusiastically than their peers.
 But as matters transpired, court politics kept them on dry land for a long time.
 King Manuel I, who succeeded John in 1495, belonged to a different royal faction from his predecessor who had showered such favor on the Magellan family.
 The brothers found themselves trapped in a sort of sociopolitical limbo in Lisbon, neither in the king’s favor nor officially out of it, biding their time hunting and fencing while others were given the prestigious assignments they craved.
 The situation must have been especially frustrating for Ferdinand, who as the younger brother had no foreordained role of family patriarch to graduate into, who was expected to find his own path of honor in life.
 The traditional career of noble second sons was with the Church, but Ferdinand, although deeply religious, wasn’t cut out for the priesthood; he was just too robustly physical for the spiritual life.
 It wasn’t until he was in his mid-twenties that he got his chance to make a place for himself in the world, when Portugal mounted an expedition so large that it had need of every able-bodied gentleman who was willing to join it.

 In 1505, 22 ships sailed from Lisbon for India under the command of one Francisco de Almeida.
-As the unusual size of the fleet would imply, this was to be a voyage of consolidation and conquest rather than exploration, reflecting the burgeoning new era of overseas empire of which Portugal stood at the forefront.
+As the size of the fleet would imply, this was to be a voyage of consolidation and conquest rather than exploration, reflecting the burgeoning new era of overseas empire of which Portugal stood at the forefront.
 Almeida was sent to sort out some things in eastern Africa, then to sail on and assume the title and the role of viceroy of Portuguese India.
 He brought with him 1500 soldiers and 200 artillerymen, his tools with which to bring any troublesome natives to heel.
 And he also brought 400 “supernumeraries,” adventurous gentlemen who would hopefully be up to the task of falling in with any shows of force that might prove necessary, then of becoming the civil functionaries of empire afterward.
-Diogo de Sousa and Ferdinand Magellan were among this group, as was a good friend of the brothers from their years at court, a man named Francisco Serrão who would come to play a major role in Ferdinand’s future.
+Diogo de Sousa and Ferdinand Magellan were among this group, as was a good friend of the brothers from their years at court, a man named Francisco Serrão who would come to play a pivotal role in Ferdinand’s future.

-After rounding the southern tip of Africa on June 26, 1505 — a feat which had once seemed so incredible, now become almost routine — Almeida set about rearranging matters on this wilder, more uppity eastern side of the Dark Continent to suit Portugal’s agenda.
-He deposed one troublesome sheik by orchestrating a palace coup, then deposed another by main force of arms.
+After rounding the southern tip of Africa on June 26, 1505 — a feat which had once seemed so incredible, now become almost routine — Almeida set about rearranging matters on this wilder, more uppity eastern side of the Dark Continent to suit his king’s agenda.
+He deposed one rebellious sheik by orchestrating a palace coup, then deposed another by main force of arms.
 This was Magellan’s first taste of battle, albeit not much of one compared to what was to come: the booming, smoking muskets of the Portuguese made them angry gods in the eyes of the African natives, whose resistance quickly collapsed.
 With its duties in Africa thus accomplished, the fleet arrived in India on October 21, 1505, and set about reordering the lands bordering the Arabian Sea along more congenial lines.
 These societies were more advanced and therefore better equipped to give the Portuguese trouble.
 Warfare would continue on and off for many years in this region.

 This gave Ferdinand Magellan the chance to step out of the shadow of his older brother for the first time.
 His name appears with some regularity in the records from this period, often associated with conspicuous displays of bravery under fire.
 In a letter written by Almeida to King Manuel himself, dated December 26, 1506, Ferdinand is mentioned as one of a few indomitable hands to whom the viceroy has learned to entrust his most important missions.
 Diogo, by contrast, is made conspicuous by his absence from such missives; he appears to have returned to Portugal in fairly short order after doing his minimal duty and no more, leaving Ferdinand and Francisco Serrão, who became another of Almeida’s trusted inner circle of operatives, to gather the plaudits and the glory to themselves.
 (Of course, as the elder brother Diogo had familial responsibilities — including that of safeguarding his own person — that Ferdinand did not.)